michalpuskac/Hangman-game-/README.md

-# Hangman-game-
+# Hangman-game
-Guessing game where you can play agains PC and I can hopefully can show something from my code
+Guessing game where you can play against your PC and I can hopefully show something from my coding skills.